 • Without additional mailbox providers joining the AMP bandwagon, the benefit to marketers is quite limited.
 The fragmentation of mail clients and mailbox providers is a significant issue plaguing email developers that web developers simply don’t have to deal with at a comparable level.
 Plus, the largest B2C marketers rarely have more than 40% of the total database using Gmail, of which only about half of the openers use Gmail products to render the final messages.
 In fact, at Liveclicker we see nearly 50% of all Gmail opens occurring in non-Gmail clients such as the iOS native mail client, Android native mail client, Apple Mail, or Outlook.

 In summary, we believe AMP is an important development in the email industry.
 We are interested in this technology, but are exploring it through the lens of personalization and speeding time to market for marketers.
 Despite the promise of AMP for Gmail, the technology faces a tough road ahead because industry adoption is limited and the technical changes required by senders to embrace it are not minimal.
-We are excited to continue experimenting with AMP and will update our clients and readers as things progress.
+We are excited to continue experimenting with Gmail AMP emails and will update our clients and readers as things progress.